damianhakert/damianhakert.github.io/source/posts/2016-12-01-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 ## The Secret

 To be able to pull a project without authentication, or to use Repository Mirroring, the upstream project needs to be public.
-Also, the **Repository**'s **Feature Visibility** settings of the upstream project needs to be enabled to **Everyone with access**:
+Also, the **Repository**'s **Feature Visibility** settings of the upstream project needs to be set to **Everyone with access**:

 ![feature visibility settings](/images/blogimages/how-to-keep-your-fork-up-to-date-with-its-origin/feature-visibility-settings.png){:.shadow}